In the end, Guatemala's electoral tradition and weariness with crime trumped rising enthusiasm for a youthful populist.

 "They talk a lot about the past, but there has been no case against him," said Perez supporter Daniel Rustrian, 20, who was voting for the first time.
 "I'm not saying there wasn't genocide, but no one has demonstrated anything against him."

-Perez, who takes officer Jan.
+Perez, who takes office Jan.
 14, narrowly lost four years ago to Colom, who cannot run for re-election.
 That tradition bodes well for Baldizon, 41, who barely registered in the polls when campaigning began six months ago.
-He had risen dramatically to place second in the Sept.
-11 election and to compete in Sunday's runoff thanks to his youth, enthusiasm and populist promises.

 "There are two winners, no losers," said Alberto de Aregon of the political firm of Aregon and Associates.

 Baldizon made some promises considered outlandish, including that he would take Guatemala's soccer team to the World Cup.
-But other promises are appealing, including giving workers an extra month's salary a year, reinstating the death penalty and televising executions.
+He also promised to give workers an extra month's salary a year, reinstate the death penalty and televise executions.

-Both candidates lean to the right after the center-left party of Colom failed to field a candidate.
+Both candidates lean to the right.
+The center-left party of Colom failed to field a candidate.

 Perez made his military career as an intelligence specialist, one of the most influential and powerful sections of the army.
 According to declassified U.S. documents released by the National Security Archive research organization, Perez studied in 1985 in the U.S. military's School of the Americas.
 He also took classes at and led the school for the elite commandos known as "kaibiles," a force linked to massacres of peasants during the war.